aivizionz/PyramidMongoAPI/README.md

 We can also specify how many items to receive like (users?page=3&per_page=100) but, for technical reasons, many client side libraries/framework  misbehaves and can cause browser crashes (ex: AngularJS  with ie8 and  ie9)  hence not recommended.
-It is good to stick with a default records of 10 or 20 per page.
+It is good to stick with  default records of 10 or 20 per page.

-### Coding Standards and (Server Side (Backend) architecture:
+### Coding Standards and Server Side (Backend) architecture:

 I have used Sublime2 as my IDE with Flake8 Lint for python which confirms to pep8 and pyflakes standards.
-Meaningful method names and variables are used in most cases.
+Meaningful method/function names and variables are used in most cases.
+Doc strings added to each method/function.

-For  Backend (server side) I have used Model and ViewController like pattern  with all routes in __init__.py file , View-Controller  together in views.py and Model (data access layer) in models.py.
+For  server side (Backend) I have used Model and ViewController like pattern  with all routes in __init__.py file , View-Controller  together in views.py and Model (data access layer) in models.py.
 Further server side optimisations can be done for the existing app.